 The pipeline below details our current portfolio assets and their stages of development.
-CUE-101 is our most advanced clinical stage asset, currently being dosed in a Phase 1 monotherapy trial for human papilloma virus (HPV)-driven recurrent/metastatic(R/M) head and neck cancer, as well as in a first line Phase 1 combination trial with KEYTRUDA® (pembrolizumab) in the same indication.
-CUE-102 focuses on Wilm's tumor-1 (WT1) as the tumor antigen.
+CUE-101 is our most advanced clinical stage asset, representative of the CUE-100 series and is currently being dosed in a Phase 1 monotherapy trial for human papilloma virus (HPV)-driven recurrent/metastatic(R/M) head and neck cancer, as well as in a first line Phase 1 combination trial with KEYTRUDA® (pembrolizumab) in the same indication.
+CUE-102, our second clinical drug candidate from the IL-2 based CUE-100 series, focuses on Wilm's tumor-1 (WT1) as the targeted tumor antigen.

-We have made significant progress advancing the IL-2-based CUE-100 series for oncology.
+We have made significant progress advancing the IL-2-based CUE-100 series and have generated a significant body of data for potentially reducing the risk profile and enhancing prospective value as a drug series for oncology.
 We dosed the first patient in September 2019 in a monotherapy Phase 1 dose escalation clinical trial of CUE-101 for the treatment of HPV16-driven R/M head and neck squamous cell carcinoma, or HNSCC, in late-stage treatment-refractory patients with R/M-HNSCC who have received and failed several prior lines of systemic therapy including checkpoint inhibitors such as KEYTRUDA, already approved for first-line, or 1L, HPV+R/M HNSCC.
-To date, CUE-101 has demonstrated a favorable tolerability profile in the monotherapy trial and continues to generate encouraging emerging data pertaining to its pharmacokinetic, or PK, and pharmacodynamic, or PD, profile, as well as anti-tumor clinical activity as evidenced by a confirmed partial response, or PR, as well as several confirmed stable diseases, or SDs, in the dose escalation phase of the clinical trial.
+To date, CUE-101 has demonstrated a favorable tolerability profile in the monotherapy trial and continues to generate encouraging emerging data pertaining to its pharmacokinetic, or PK, and pharmacodynamic, or PD, profile, as well as anti-tumor clinical activity as evidenced by a confirmed partial response, or PR, as well as multiple confirmed stable diseases, or SDs, lasting greater than 12 weeks, in the dose escalation phase of the clinical trial.
+Based upon data generated in the dose escalation Part A of the trial, we have chosen cohort 6, 4mg/kg as the recommended Phase 2 dose for the Part B patient expansion dose concentration.
+Recruitment to the expansion cohort is ongoing.

-During the fourth quarter of 2020, we initiated a Phase 1 clinical trial into the first-line R/M HNSCC setting to evaluate the combination of CUE-101 with Merck Sharp & Dohme Corp.'s, or Merck's, anti-PD-1 therapy KEYTRUDA®.
+During the fourth quarter of 2020, we also initiated a Phase 1 clinical trial into the first-line R/M HNSCC setting to evaluate the combination of CUE-101 with Merck Sharp & Dohme Corp.'s, or Merck's, anti-PD-1 therapy KEYTRUDA®.
 The first patient in this combination study was dosed in the first quarter of 2021.
+In the second quarter of 2021, we completed the enrollment of the first cohort, at 1mg/kg, and initiated the enrollment of patients in the second cohort at 2mg/kg.
 The potential synergy with KEYTRUDA is due to CUE-101's design and protein engineering to selectively activate and expand tumor-targeted T cells directly in the patient's body.
 We believe the potential of CUE-101 to synergize with and enhance the clinical activity of KEYTRUDA is mechanistically attractive since the presence of expanded tumor-specific T cells are a pre-requisite for and an obligatory target of anti-PD-1.
 In preclinical studies, we have observed activation and expansion of the targeted T cells circulating in the peripheral blood, as well as a significant expansion of tumor infiltrating lymphocytes.
 In addition to the Phase 1 monotherapy and combination trial with KEYTRUDA, we also intend to initiate a neoadjuvant study in locally advanced HPV+ HNSCC patients in the second half of 2021, which is expected to provide further mechanistic evidence and insights into the activation and effector function of T cells resident in tumor tissue and their impact on tumor viability.